Ants Hill Game Lodge Reviews & Information

 The Lodge takes great pride in their sumptuous home cooking, dining in a variety of places and outside whenever possible.
 Often morning game activities are ended with a bush lunch while at night one sits around open fires under the stars.
 The chefs can cater for all dietary requirements, and excellent South African estate wines are served.

 The day at the lodge usually begins with a light breakfast of cereals, fruits, yoghurt and toast although a cooked breakfast is available on request.
-A light lunch, with a variety of salads and other delicious dishes, is usually served at midday, followed by high tea before your afternoon game viewing.
+A light lunch, with a variety of salads and other delicious dishes, is usually served at midday, followed by high tea before your afternoon wildlife viewing.
 A scrumptious three-course dinner or barbeque rounds off the day.